DefinitelyNotJosh/Obsidian_1/Hypothesis Testing Examples.md

 $z = -2.93$
 Get p-value from [[Z-Table]]
 p = 0.0017

-p is less than 0.01, Reject the null hypothesisReject null hypothesis.
+7. Conclusion: p is less than 0.01, Reject the null hypothesis.
+The benzene concentration does indeed meet the federal regulation

-Null Hypothesis:
-Alternative Hypothesis: Wastewater benzene is less than 7980 ppm (left-tailed) std dev - 80 ppm n = 10 sample mean = 7980
-$\mu$ = 7906

-a) test manufacturer's claim